gsmvalve/gsmtasks-docs/source/includes/_routeoptimizations.md

 end_location   | String |
 total_distance | String | Distance of the optimized route
 total_duration | String | Duration of the optimized route
+created_at    | String | The time when the route optimization  was created updated_at     | String | The time when the route optimization was updated

 ## Retrieve a specific Route optimization